 - Bladder diary.
 For several days you record how much you drink, when you urinate, the amount of urine you produce, whether you had an urge to urinate and the number of incontinence episodes.

 - Postvoid residual measurement.
 You're asked to urinate (void) into a container that measures urine output.
 Then your doctor checks the amount of leftover urine in your bladder using a catheter or ultrasound test.
 A large amount of leftover urine in your bladder may mean that you have an obstruction in your urinary tract or a problem with your bladder nerves or muscles.

 If further information is needed, your doctor may recommend more-involved tests, such as urodynamic testing and pelvic ultrasound.
 These tests are usually done if you're considering surgery.

 Treatment for urinary incontinence depends on the type of incontinence, its severity and the underlying cause.
 A combination of treatments may be needed.
 If an underlying condition is causing your symptoms, your doctor will first treat that condition.

-Your doctor is likely to suggest the least invasive treatments first and move on to other options only if these techniques fail.
+Your doctor may recommend less invasive treatments to start with and move on to other options if these techniques fail to help you.